Luisa Spinatelli… taking tasteful to a higher dimension

 Spinatelli has also designed Carmen (Caracalla, Rome, 1983), The Maid of Orleans (Teatro Regio, Turin, 2002), Luisa Miller (Palermo, 2003) and many, many others.
 In 1976, she became the first woman to design a production for the Arena of Verona creating a Nutcracker for Carla Fracci.
 Later, in 1984, she designed a Carmen for the 15,000-seater arena.

 Her designs for ballet have been extensive with many important long-term collaborations, including those with Carla Fracci and Beppe Menegatti, Roland Petit, and Patrice Bart.
 She has designed sets and costumes for The Nutcracker, Sleeping Beauty, Clavigo, Paquita, Tchaikovsky, Raymonda, La Dame de pique, La Chauve-souris, À bientôt, Proust, ou Les Intermittences du coeur, Liebeslieder Walzer, Orpheus and Eurydice, The Lady of the Camellias, Coppélia and Giselle, collaborating with (aside from the above-named directors and choreographers) Pierre Lacotte, Natalia Makarova, Asami Maki, Dominic Walsh, Manuel Legris and Derek Deane.
-She has deigned nine versions of Swan Lake.
+She has designed nine versions of Swan Lake.

 A more recent partnership began with last year's Le Corsaire for Manuel Legris in Vienna and continues next season with a new production of the ballet Sylvia.